 HUD pays only part of the costs of an agency's counseling activities, so grantees need to leverage their HUD grant with funding from other resources.

 Program Regulations: 24 CFR Part 214 implements the Housing Counseling Program authorized by Section 106 of the Housing and Urban Development Act of 1968, as amended (12 U.S.C.
 1701x).
 The program is guided by the Housing Counseling Program Handbook (HUD Handbook 7610.1 REV-5).
 The program is administered by HUD's Office of Housing Counseling - Federal Housing Administration.

 Only HUD-approved housing counseling agencies and participating State Housing Finance Agencies are eligible to apply for Housing Counseling grants.
 To become HUD-approved, an agency must contact the HUD Office of Housing Counseling to confer about the agency's eligibility and submit an application for approval.
 Grantees must file quarterly invoices, mid-term performance reports, and a final report.
 The HUD Office of Housing Counseling reviews the performance of each agency to evaluate whether the agency can keep its HUD approved status.

 Individuals, families, or groups who are tenants, homeowners, homeless, or homebuyers, may receive counseling from HUD-approved and HUD funded housing counseling agencies.

-Eligible housing counseling activities can include: rental, default, homeownership, homeless and reverse mortgage counseling for senior homeowners.
+Eligible housing counseling activities can include homeless, rental, pre-purchase homeownership, post-purchase homeownership, including default, disaster and reverse mortgage counseling for seniors.